Production function estimation using subjective expectations data: Data

 Our method of obtaining subjective distributions from the MES responses yields a distribution of lognormal parameters and implied moments across MES respondents.
 Table \ref{tab:estdists_medians_lognormal_inds} summarizes the medians of these parameters and a selection of moments across variables and samples.\footnote{Percentile statistics are prohibited from being exported from the secure server through which we access the MES and ABS data.
-Table \ref{tab:estdists_medians_lognormal_inds} therefore reports `fuzzy medians' of the firm-specific lognormal subjective distribution parameters, calculated as the mean value across the 50 observations closest to the median.} The average $\sigma$ parameter of the fitted subjective distributions indicates firms' uncertainty and shows that restaurants are slightly more uncertain on average about year-ahead turnover than firms in electronics or retail, and more substantially so regarding year-ahead employment.
-As well as greater within-firm uncertainty, the restaurants sector also exhibits greater across-firm variation in mean expectations.
-This can be seen in Figure \ref{fig:dist_e_gr}, which plots kernel densities of firms' expected mean growth rate for turnover and employment.
+Table \ref{tab:estdists_medians_lognormal_inds} therefore reports `fuzzy medians' of the firm-specific lognormal subjective distribution parameters, calculated as the mean value across the 50 observations closest to the median.} The average $\sigma$ parameter of the fitted subjective distributions indicates firms' uncertainty and shows that restaurants are slightly more uncertain on average about year-ahead sales than firms in electronics or retail, and more substantially so regarding year-ahead employment.
+As well as greater within-firm uncertainty, the restaurant sector also exhibits greater across-firm variation in mean expectations.
+This can be seen in Figure \ref{fig:dist_e_gr}, which plots kernel densities of firms' expected mean growth in sales and employment.

 A subsample of firms in the MES were also surveyed in the ABS the year following their MES response, which allows us to compare their subjective expectations to actual outcomes.
-Table \ref{tab:mes_expectation_errors} shows the absolute log difference between firms' expectations and outcomes separately by variable and year.
+Table \ref{tab:mes_expectation_errors} shows the log difference between firms' expectations and outcomes separately by variable and year.
 On average, firms' expectations are generally good, with the forecast error being insignificantly different from zero.
-For employment the forecast error was zero for retail, 2\% for electronics and -4\% for restaurants.
-Electronics and retail industries also did reasonably well on turnover forecast (-1\% and -5\% respectively).
-Restaurants, however underestimated turnover by 18 log points (and 13 log points at the median).
+For employment, the forecast error was on average zero for retail, -2\% for electronics and -5\% for restaurants (and 1\%, 2\% and 3\% when medians are considered, respectively).
+Electronics and retail industries are also reasonably accurate at forecasting sales (-7\% and -6\% respectively on average and -4\% and 3\% for the median errors).
+Restaurants, however, underestimated sales by 18 log points (and 12 log points at the median).
+An explanation for this pattern relates to difficulties faced by the sector, especially during 2020.
+As noted earlier, the specification of the production function we use in estimation includes a time dummy to allow for industry-year specific shocks, which should (at least partially) accommodate the pessimism in the sector for that year.